 In this scenario, the client saved more than 141 years and over $9K in principal payments over the 5-year term by going with a fluctuating payment on an ARM versus a static payment on a VRM.
-It is not conclusive exactly how many years the client saves as our amortization tool caps out at 161 years.
+The client will save more than 103 years in amortization by going with an ARM.
 At some point between an increase of 25 bps and 50 bps, the client hits an amortization of 161 years.

 Scenario 3 – Bank of Canada increases rates by 75 bps

 |Remaining Amortization||UNKNOWN||20 yrs, 0 m||141 yrs, 4 m|